wso2/kubernetes-ei/README.md

 ## Getting Started

->You have to have git, docker and Kubernetes client, kubectl installed in your local machine to execute following steps.
+>In the context of this document, `KUBERNETES_HOME` will refer to a local copy of [`wso2/kubernetes-ei artifacts`](https://github.com/wso2/kubernetes-ei/) and you have to have git, docker and Kubernetes client, kubectl installed in your local machine to execute following steps.

 ##### 1. Checkout WSO2 kubernetes-ei repository using `git clone`
 ```